Sichii/Chaos-Server/docs/articles/Spells.md

 A spell template is the definition of a spell.
 It contains all data that is common to all instances of that spell.

-By default, Spell Templates are stored at `Data\Templates\Spells`.
+By default, Spell Templates are stored at `Data\Configuration\Templates\Spells`.
 Configuration of how spell templates are loaded can be found in `appsettings.json` at `Options:SpellTemplateCacheOptions`.

 Spell templates are initially serialized into [SpellTemplateSchema](<xref:Chaos.Schemas.Templates.SpellTemplateSchema>)